 “Now therefore, what have I here, saith the LORD, that My people is taken away for nought? they that rule over them make them to howl, saith the LORD; and My name (character) continually (tamid) every day is blasphemed.”
 (Isaiah 52:5)

 The only place in the entire Scriptures that the word tamid is used with a definite article (“the”, or “ha”) is in the book of Daniel (ha tamid - “The Daily” or, “The Continual”).
 This title is used in reference to tamid (continual) that we have just seen was used for the “continual desolations” of paganism that suppressed God’s people all throughout history.
-Thus “the little horn” which rises from ROME, and becomes a widespread religious system, will “take up” (exalt, or incorporate) “the continual desolations” of PAGANANISM which were handed down from Babylon, to Medo-Persia, to Greece, and then to Rome!
+Thus “the little horn” which rises from ROME, and becomes a widespread religious system, will “take up” (exalt, or incorporate) “the continual desolations” of PAGANISM.
+Let's go back to Paul's letter to the Thessalonians:

 Keep in mind I am speaking about the system that the pope is in charge of and adopted by Protestantism.
 I am not referring to individual people.
 Daniel told King Nebuchadnezzar that he was the “head of gold” and was speaking of the system or power that Nebuchadnezzar represented—Babylon.
 We see the same thing here.
 The early Protestants referred to the pope when they were speaking of the system he represents—Papal Rome.
 And since this system is named “Babylon the great” then it’s the individual people, including the pope, whom God is speaking to when He pleads, “Babylon the great is fallen, is fallen … Come out of her, My people” (Revelation 18:2, 4).

 Therefore, I’d like to emphasize that I am not pointing the finger at anyone else, but at OURSELVES as corporate humanity.
 In our fallen condition we all possess the same spirit of the little horn to “cause craft (deceit) to prosper in (our) hands (works)” and to “magnify (ourselves) in (our) hearts” (Daniel 8:25).
 The rise of the little horn power is but a reflection of our natural hatred towards God’s only begotten Son due to sin.
-Without Christ living and reigning within us, we display this beastly antagonistic spirit by our use of force, coercion, and retaliation upon others.
+Without Christ living and reigning within us, we display this beastly antagonistic spirit by our use of force, coercion, and retaliation upon others who simply sin differently than we do.
 Martin Luther once said, "I am more afraid of my own heart than of the pope and all his cardinals.
 I have within me the great pope, SELF.”
-Thus, I seek corporate repentance (for the whole human race) for our disbelief in our Father of love, and rest in His bosom as He gently teaches and redirects our path of selfishness to a path of unconditional love and service toward Him and our fellow humans whom Christ has purchased with infinite cost to Himself.
+Thus, I seek corporate repentance (for the whole human race) for our disbelief in our heavenly Father's forgiveness (which is free from anything to do with appeasement) and rest in His bosom as He gently teaches and redirects our path of selfishness to a path of unconditional love and service toward Him and our fellow humans whom Christ has purchased with infinite cost to Himself.